fshowalter/movielog-archive/reviews/the-long-night-1947.md

 :date: 2015-02-26
 :imdb_id: tt0039581
 :grade: D+
-:pull_quote: "_The Long Night_ is perhaps _too_ long.
-The third act undoes what is otherwise a competent little noir-ish drama."
+:pull_quote: _The Long Night_ is one of those films that starts well only to lose its way in the third act.
 ---
-_The Long Night_ is perhaps _too_ long.
-The third act undoes what is otherwise a competent noir-ish drama.
+_The Long Night_ is one of those films that starts well only to lose its way in the third act.

 The story starts with a murder.
 We’re inside an apartment building on the working-class side of the tracks.
 We hear gunshots.
 A man staggers out of a unit holding his gut and tumbles down the stairs.
 The police arrive.
 They attempt to extract the shooter.
 Through a door, the shooter says he wants to be left alone.
 We recognize the voice as Henry Fonda’s.

 Through flashbacks, we learn that Henry Fonda plays Joe, a veteran recently returned from World War II.
 He’s a wholesome guy.
 He drinks milk and uses exclamations like, “No kidding!”

 One day, while working as a sandblaster at the local plant, Joe meets a young girl named Jo Anne, played by Barbara Bel Geddes.
 Joe and Jo Anne hit it off.
-It’s natural since they’re both orphans and they’re both named Joe.
+The film would have us believe this is natural since they’re both orphans and they’re both named Joe.
 They begin dating.
 Joe falls hard.

 One night, Jo Anne cancels a date with Joe.
 She has something to do.
 Joe says that’s fine, but takes Jo Anne’s favorite stuffed animal hostage as a bit of insurance that she’ll see him again.
 It’s a nice touch that gives Joe some edge and helps make the film’s later events more plausible.